Griffiths Brothers Teas: Deaths of James and Emily Griffiths.

-An advertising logo of the company was a railway semaphore signal showing 'all clear'.
-In what an obituary called "a melancholy coincidence", James Griffiths died in a railway level crossing accident, on 6 April 1925.

-A wagonette, driven by Griffiths, was on the way to Bayswater railway station to meet Arthur Henry Harris, the manager of 'Ferndale', when it was struck by a train at a level crossing.
-After the accident, Griffiths's watch was found to be running ten minutes behind, leading to speculation that was why he had not expected a train to be nearby.
+Given that an advertising logo of the company was a railway semaphore signal showing "all clear", the death of James Griffiths in a railway level crossing accident, on 6 April 1925, was what an obituary called "a melancholy coincidence".
+A wagonette, driven by Griffiths, was on the way to Bayswater railway station to meet Arthur Henry Harris, the manager of "Ferndale", when it was struck by a train at a level crossing.
+After the accident, Griffiths's watch was found to be running ten minutes behind, leading to speculation that was the reason he had not expected a train to be nearby.

 Janet Emily Harris (Harris's daughter) was killed instantly, James Griffiths and Elizabeth Morton died at the scene of the accident, and Emily, James Griffiths wife died of her injuries four days later.
-The sole survivor was Joe Shelley, a doctor and son of the man who had been the tea taster for the company and who remained a close friend of the Griffiths brothers.
+The sole survivor was Joe Shelley, a doctor and son of the man who had been the tea taster for the company, who remained a close friend of the Griffiths brothers.
 Shelley was injured.
 The two horses were unhurt.

 James Griffiths funeral took place on 8 April 1925.
 He was buried at Boroondara Cemetery.
-Because her husband had predeceased her, Emily Griffiths hurriedly had to make a new will, on 9 April 1925, and died on the following day.
+Because her husband had predeceased her, Emily Griffiths had to make a new will hurriedly, on 9 April 1925, and died on the following day.

 Griffiths Tea sign in the Western Desert, North Africa, April 1941.
 It imitates one of the company's signs.

 Second World War

-There are surviving photographs of signs in Libya, the work of Sapper Leslie John “Doc” Dawes, 2/3rd Field Company, Royal Australian Engineers, made using captured Italian paints, in 1941.
+There are surviving photographs of signs in Libya, the work of Sapper Leslie John "Doc" Dawes, 2/3rd Field Company, Royal Australian Engineers, made in 1941 using captured Italian paints.
 Before the Second World War, Dawes had been a signwriter.
 At least two of the signs that he painted imitated Griffiths Brothers Teas advertisements.

 In 1942, as fears of invasion grew, it was decided, that signs showing distances would be removed on roads in New South Wales, so as to deny an invader information.
-This included Griffiths Brothers Teas road-side signs.
+That included Griffiths Brothers Teas road-side signs.

+The war affected the company itself; wartime price controls, which fixed the price of tea by regulation, inevitably affected the company's profitability.